gioblu/PJON/strategies/SoftwareBitBang/specification/PJDL-specification-v2.0.md

 ```

-The maximum time dedicated to potential acknowledgement reception and consequent medium jittering is estimated adding the maximum byte sequence length CRC computation time to the expected latency.
+The maximum time dedicated to potential acknowledgement reception and consequent medium jittering is estimated adding the maximum frame length CRC computation time to the expected latency.
 Thanks to the presence of the jittering wave, many differently configured devices can coexist on the same medium with no risk of collision.